inex/IXP-Manager/CONTRIBUTING.md

 # How to contribute

-Third-party patches are welcomed for adding functionality, fixing bugs and just correcting typos on IXP Manager.
+Third-party patches are welcomed for adding functionality, fixing bugs, and just correcting typos on IXP Manager.

-We want to keep it as easy as possible to contribute changes but there are a few guidelines that we need contributors to follow so that we can accept them.
+We want to keep it as easy as possible to contribute changes, but there are a few guidelines that we need contributors to follow so that we can accept them.